beginning of content

 Key facts

-• Child abuse is any act that causes harm to a child, that is carried out by someone in a position of trust or responsibility.
+• Child abuse is any act that causes harm to a child, carried out by someone in a position of trust or responsibility.

-• Physical, emotional, sexual abuse and neglect are among the various types of abuse.
+• Physical abuse, emotional abuse, sexual abuse and neglect are types of abuse.

 • Children are most often abused by a family member or someone they know.

-• Abuse can affect a child's development in many different ways and lead to social, emotional and mental health problems.
+• Abuse can affect a child's development in different ways and can lead to social, emotional and mental health problems.

 • Even if you are uncertain, report any suspicions of child abuse to the child protection authority in your state or territory.